acdha/iiif.io/source/api/search/0.9/index.md

 ### 4.2.
 Response

 The response is a list of very simple objects that include the term and its number of occurrences.
 The number of terms provided is determined by the server.
+The matching term is given as the value of the `match` property, and the number of occurences is the integer value of the `count` property.

-Parameters that were not processed by the service _MUST_ be returned in the response in the `ignored` property.
+Parameters that were not processed by the service _MUST_ be returned in the response in the `ignored` property of the main "TermList" object.

 The terms _SHOULD_ be provided in ascending alphabetically sorted order.

-__Question: Return Full Search URL?__
-Instead of making the client construct the URL to the search service, it would be more REST/HATEOAS to return it so the client just follows their nose.
-It bulks out the response a bit, but would compress very well over the wire.
-{: .warning}

 The example request above might generate the following response: